sotirischatzimiltis/MscThesis/README.md

   4. Go to _File > Upload notebook > Choose file_ and browse to find the downloaded notebook [data_preprocessing.ipynb](https://github.com/sotirischatzimiltis/MscThesis/blob/main/DataPreProcessing/data_preprocessing.ipynb) If you have already uploaded the notebook to Colab you can open it with _File > Open notebook_ and choose **data_preprocessing.ipynb**.

 #### Spiking Neural Network
 In order to train a SNN model follow the steps below:

-In order to be able to run the notebook first you need to go through the **Prepare Data** section, to extract the train,validation and independent test matlab files.
-To perform experiments using the embeddings extracted above, follow the steps below:

 0. Download the [spiking_neural_network.ipynb](https://github.com/sotirischatzimiltis/MscThesis/blob/main/SpikingNeuralNetwork/spiking_neural_network.ipynb ).